Gregg Phillips: Unsubstantiated and false voter fraud claims

 In 2013, Phillips' firm partnered with the partisan-conservative, Texas-based organization True the Vote to, according to Phillips, update and analyze voter registration data in the U.S. to supposedly identify indicators of each person voting such as: citizenship or non-citizenship, identity, and felony status.
-He has falsely asserted that his organization has evidence that between three and five million votes were illegal in the 2016 presidential election, and that the 2020 election was rigged to steal the election from Trump, but has not provided any such evidence other than fabricated evidence in the form of Russian maps manipulated to look like American maps tracking non-existing vote mules.
+He has falsely asserted that his organization has evidence that between three and five million votes were illegal in the 2016 presidential election.
 Phillips made his voter fraud claims before voter history data was available in most jurisdictions.
+Later the group changed its stance and blamed a lack of funding as the cause when Catherine Engelbrecht stated in a video message "As it stands, we do not have the funding to do what we want to do.
+We’ve gathered 2016 voter rolls, we’ve gathered information from thousands of [ Freedom of Information Act requests], but we’re limited by the lack of resources [...]
+Next steps up are for us to sort of pull back on the national audit, and focus on targeted investigations.”
+In March 2017, Phillips told The Texas Tribune the final results were still forthcoming but the audit was no longer going to happen.
+He also claimed that the 2020 election was rigged to steal the election from Trump, but has not provided any such evidence other than fabricated evidence in the form of Russian maps manipulated to look like American maps tracking non-existing vote mules.